JacobNiceplace/Bubbler-Glass/content/pages/index.md

       type: TitleBlock
     subtitle: Subtitle goes here
     text: >
-      Welcome to **Bubbler Glass** – the ultimate solution for a **cooler, cleaner, and smoother** smoking experience.
       Whether you’re a casual smoker, a connoisseur, or health-conscious about what you inhale, our **custom-designed glass bubblers and premium filters** will transform the way you enjoy pre-rolls and joints.
     actions:
       - label: Get started
         altText: ''